Hiring a service provider can feel like a huge ordeal.

 Plus, this helps you avoid breaching the contract, and this type of modification can help you preserve the relationship you have with that service provider.

-Here’s another sitch you might find yourself in.
+Here’s another sitch you might find yourself in when it’s time to legally end a contract.

 You are three months into a six-month contract and the vibes are off.